Jontem/jontem.github.io/_posts/2022-05-18-aks-worker-node-debug.md

   - kubernetes
 ---

-If you want access to a terminal for kubernetes linux node you can use the `kubectl debug` command.
+If you want access to a terminal for a kubernetes linux node you can use the `kubectl debug` command.
 With this you don't need ssh port(22) accessible from the internet and you also don't need to specify a password or a SSH key.

 ```sh
 # Start a privileged debug container on the node